james61124/GPS-Simulator/README.md

 # GPX Route Generator

 This project generates GPX files for GPS location simulation using Google Maps APIs
-It supports realistic movement, instant teleporting, and looped routes
+It supports realistic movement, instant jumping, and looped routes

 ---